matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 ## Proposal

-To enable policies to expire an `"expiry"` field is used that contains a timestamp for when the policy expires.
+To enable policies to expire an `"expiry"` field is used that contains a timestamp (in milliseconds since the unix epoch) for when the policy expires.
 An expired policy should have its recommendation discarded and any existing effects reverted.

 Implementations are free to determine how they check for expiry..